Sunday, March 31, 2013

 Tanasi Trail near Ocoee, Tennessee

 On our way back from Tennessee to North Carolina, it dawned on me that this is one of those "The time is right"-"Do it before it is too late" situations.
 Rewind 10 years and Tammy could not sit through the 2 hour 25 mile per hour switch back through mountains and many waterfalls.
 But watching cry tears of joy at each new majesty that nature presented us, made it very poignant for me.
 A couple years back, after she came out of remission, I told her that we could sell the house, cash everything in and drive an RV around the country.
 I meant it, but she still had an incessant need to work.
 No cold turkey for her.
 Now that she has been weened back a bit, I am making good on that promise.
 Tammy is still so concerned with my happiness.
-After all it was while on a trip Minnesota for her daughters Birthday, with a stop at the Rock-n-Roll hall of fame in Cleveland Ohio on the way and a stop at Mark Twains home town on the way back, that Tammy asked me what I wanted to do.
+After all it was while on a trip to Minnesota for her daughters Birthday, with a stop at the Rock-n-Roll hall of fame in Cleveland Ohio on the way and a stop at Mark Twains home town on the way back, that Tammy asked me what I wanted to do.
 She thought we were doing too much "Just" for her.
 I insisted that it was fine, but she insisted back.
 That is when I remembered that old bike magazine with several IMBA epics that I saved all these years.

 Every thing is on line now and we found the Berryman trail.
 So there it is in circular fashion, I do admit, that is just how I roll.